 In many spaces within your home, lighting is about function.
 Obviously function matters in the dining area, but these spaces also encourage creativity and expression.
 If dining is like theater, then your lighting scheme should bring the drama.

-When describing this dining room interior by Pamela Hope of Pamela Hope Designs, maximalism would be an understatement.
-A cascading chandelier ties together traditional wood and lucite dining chairs.
+When describing this dining room interior by Pamela O'Brien of Pamela Hope Designs, maximalism would be an understatement.
+A cascading candelabra chandelier ties together traditional wood and lucite dining chairs.
 Don’t be afraid to make a whimsical statement with your dining room lighting.

 Nadia Watts of Nadia Watts interior Design kept the focus on the architecture of this incredible dining room.
-The wide trim work is painted white to showcase the tray ceiling and arched door opening.
+The wide trim work of the drop ceiling is painted white to showcase the tray ceiling and arched door opening.
 The light fixture features a traditional form in a subtle neutral tone.

 Linear lights are go-to choice for dining areas.
 They focus light where it’s needed while keeping a low profile.
 This fixture serves double duty as dining and island lighting.